djangsters/redis-tasks/docs/source/index.rst

 Welcome to redis-tasks' documentation!
 =======================================

-``redis tasks`` is a framework for background tasks execution.
+``redis tasks`` is a framework for reliable background tasks execution, specifically for environments where workers are expected to restart frequently, like Heroku.
+The task queueing is handled by Redis.
-It uses redis for its shared resources like queues.
-It's able to provide reliable tasks execution for long running tasks even in environments, where it's expected that workers can be restarted at any time, like ``Heroku``.

 Disclaimer
 ----------